Fred Allen: "Feud" with Jack Benny

-Allen and Benny couldn't resist one more play on the feud on Allen's final show.
+Allen and Benny could not resist one more play on the feud on Allen's final show.
 Benny appeared as a skinflint bank manager and mortgage company owner bedeviling Henry Morgan.
 Typically, Allen handed Benny the show's best crack: "Nobody ever made me this cheap on my own program!"

 Benny even used the feud on his TV show, when Fred Allen appeared as a special guest in 1953.
 The program depicted Benny and Allen as rivals for the sponsor's favors.
 When the sponsor pointed out that Benny was also a musician, Allen countered with a passage on his clarinet.

-As Benny said in his co-memoir, Sunday Nights at Seven: The Jack Benny Story, "[T]he sky was the limit.
-Or rather, the mud was the limit."
+Benny felt that the script just came to a stop, without a punchline, and on the day of the filming he called an old friend to come to the studio immediately.
+When the cameras rolled, Benny and Allen left the stage, leaving the sponsor alone.
+Benny's friend -- Eddie Cantor -- stepped out of a closet and exclaimed, "I thought they'd never leave!"

 Benny was profoundly shaken by Allen's sudden death from a heart attack in 1956.
 In a statement released the day after Allen's death, Benny said, "People have often asked me if Fred Allen and I were really friends in real life.
 My answer is always the same.
 You couldn't have such a long-running and successful feud as we did, without having a deep and sincere friendship at the heart of it."